odpi/egeria-docs/site/docs/services/common-services.md

 ## OMAG Common Services (common-services)

 The common services support clients and the registered services that run in the [OMAG Server Platform](/concepts/omag-server-platform).
+They are Java utility libraries.

 * **[First-Failure Data Capture (FFDC) Services](/services/ffdc-services)** - supports common exceptions and error handling.
 It can but used by clients and server-side services.